Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 }

-In the classical case, the distribution function will diffuse to reach global equilibrium.
-From the macroscopic view, the macroscopic variables will finally be spatially uniform.
-However, in the inelastic case, due to the dissipation of total energy, the evolution of non-equilibrium macroscopic variables, especially temperature, will become much more complicated, and will approach zero with time increasing.
+In the classical case, the distribution function will diffuse to reach a global equilibrium.
+From a macroscopic perspective, the macroscopic variables will eventually become spatially uniform.
+However, in the inelastic case, due to the dissipation of total energy, the evolution of non-equilibrium macroscopic variables becomes much more complicated.
+Specifically, the temperature approaches zero as time increases, leading to significant challenges in the simulations.

-In the simulation, a uniform grid with $100\times 100$ cells and WENO reconstruction is adopted for spatial discretization.
-With this initial condition, the corresponding Knudsen number is $\Kn = 1$.
-The quadratic length and total expansion number are set as $[M_0, M] = [10, 30]$.
-The expansion center for the convection step is $[\ou, \bT] = [\bz, 1]$.
+A uniform grid with $100\times 100$ cells and the WENO reconstruction are employed for spatial discretization.
+With the given initial condition, the corresponding Knudsen number is $\Kn = 1$.
+The quadratic length and total expansion number are set as $[M_0, M] = [10, 30]$, and the expansion center for the convection step is $[\ou, \bT] = [\bz, 1]$.

 The restitution coefficient $e=0.9$ is implemented in the simulation.
-The macroscopic variables such as the density $\rho$, the temperature $\theta$, and the stress tensor $\sigma_{12}$ are studied.
-The numerical results are illustrated in Fig. \ref{fig:Diffuse1}, where the solution by DSMC is utilized as the reference solution.
-We can see that the numerical solution coincides well with the reference solution.
-Moreover, there are some oscillations in the reference solution, while the numerical solution keeps smooth.
+The macroscopic variables, including the density $\rho$, temperature $\theta$, and stress tensor $\sigma_{12}$, are studied.
+The numerical results are presented in Fig. \ref{fig:Diffuse1}, with reference solutions obtained from DSMC used for comparison.
+It can be observed that the numerical solutions agree well with the reference solutions.
+Furthermore, while the reference solutions exhibit some oscillations, the numerical solutions remain smooth.